 Please indicate whether you have completed (or are completing) the core paper, in your application.
-The core paper is PSYCH307 and PSYCH302 is recommended.
+The core paper is PSYCH307 and recommended paper is PSYCH302.
 If you are from another university, please ensure you provide a paper outline of the paper you have completed that is equivalent to PSYCH307.

-4. Statement of Purpose and Written work
+4. Letter of Application and Written work

-In this section, you are asked to upload 2 document files: a Statement of Purpose and a piece of written work.
+In this section, you are asked to upload 2 document files: a Letter of Application and a piece of written work.

-Statement of Purpose: This should outline your motivations for applying to the programme.
+Letter of Application: This letter should outline your motivations for applying to the programme.